MBTA ferry: East Boston

 Ferry service to East Boston began in 1832.
 The North Ferry (Battery Street to Border Street) ended in 1938 after the 1934 opening of the Sumner Tunnel; the BRB&L ferry (Rowes Wharf to Jeffries Point) ended in 1940, while the South Ferry (Sargent's Wharf to Lewis Wharf) lasted until 1952.
 City-run service ran from a new wharf at Lewis Street to Long Wharf from 1995 to 1997; it was discontinued due to extremely low ridership (an average of 1.3 passengers per trip) as the Blue Line provided a faster and more frequent service along the same corridor.

 In 2011, then-mayor Thomas Menino proposed ferry service between East Boston and Fan Pier on the South Boston Waterfront, a route without current direct transit service.
 In August 2012, the Federal Highway Administration awarded $1.28 million to the city for the purchase of two boats.
 In September 2012, the Boston Redevelopment Authority accepted the grant and agreed to rehabilitate the East Boston Marine Terminal for the ferries, which were then expected to begin operation in 2013.
 In August 2014, the MBTA opened bidding for providing the two boats for East Boston service.
 However, the grant was less than the actual cost of two boats, and plans for the service stalled.

 A privately funded Lewis Wharf–Fan Pier route began operation in September 2021.
 Temporary Long Wharf–Lewis Wharf ferry service was run from April 25 to May 17, 2022, during a closure of the Blue Line tunnel for maintenance.
 A pilot program of seasonal Long Wharf–Lewis Wharf service began on September 12, 2022, with 22 round trips on weekdays and 19 on weekends.
-It continued in 2023 and 2024.
+Seasonal service continued in 2023 and 2024 and was made permanent in 2025.

 Lovejoy Wharf routes

 Two MBTA-funded routes – the F3 Lovejoy Wharf–Boston Navy Yard and F5 Lovejoy Wharf–World Trade Center via Moakley Courthouse – began operation in 1997 during Big Dig construction.
 They were discontinued on January 21, 2005 due to low ridership.
 The F5X Lovejoy Wharf–World Trade Center express route was not funded by the MBTA and was run until February 24, 2006.
 A pilot (originally scheduled for one year) of a privately funded Lovejoy Wharf–Fan Pier route, intended mostly as a private employee shuttle, began in January 2019.
 It is overseen by the Massachusetts Convention Center Authority on behalf of private companies in the Seaport, rather than by the MBTA.
 The fare for public riders was substantially reduced in April 2019.
 An extension of the route to Raymond L. Flynn Marine Park began in August 2025.

+A new year-round route, the F10 Harbor Loop, was added on June 29, 2026.
+It operates in a loop between Central Wharf, Lovejoy Wharf, Logan Airport, and Commonwealth Pier.
+It runs only during weekday peak periods, with counterclockwise service in the morning and clockwise service in the evening.